 Homeschool Programs are available from September to June each year.
-Join us on Tuesday afternoons or Thursday mornings for your weekly field trips.
-Get in touch with us if you have a special request 780-922-393939
+Join us on Tuesday or Thursday for your weekly field trips.
+Get in touch with us if you have a special request 780-922-3939.

 Continue to progress your orienteering skills by learning how to effectively use a compass.
 This course introduces the use of a compass, taking bearings and pacing.
 Participants engage in activities where they practice their new skills and participate in a challenging orienteering game.